-Hawke's Bay duck shooters jump the gun
+Pigeon shooter warned after false alarm that duck shooters jumped gun in Clive

 • Go Local: Wairoa's small businesses are key to town getting back on its feet

-In Clive, two other people were shooting on private land and had the permission of the landowner.
+Two other people were shooting on private land and had the permission of the landowner.

-The police spokeswoman said it appeared the people were shooting pigeons and not game birds.
+Hunting feral pigeons on private land is permitted under Level 3 of the Covid 19 lockdown.

-"Police would like to thank the members of the public for their vigilance and for reporting this incident and encourage every New Zealander to continue reporting any breaches of Alert Level 3," she said.
+Hawke's Bay Fish and Game rangers were out this weekend - the first Saturday in May is traditionally the start of duck shooting season - to check hunters were not shooting early.